thygrrr/HypEcs/README.md

-# ... the tiny, tiny, high-energy Entity Component System!
+# 🚧 ... the tiny, tiny, high-energy Entity Component System!

 ![a box of fennecs, 8-color pixel art](Documentation/Logos/fennecs.png)

-*fennECS is a re-imagined fork of [HypEcs](https://github.com/Byteron/HypEcs) that builds upon its core strengths and enables cleaner system code and more deliberate, bi-directional entity relations.*
+*fennECS is a re-imagined fork of [HypEcs](https://github.com/Byteron/HypEcs) that builds upon its core strengths and enables cleaner system code and more deliberate, bi-directional entity relations.
+It makes use of C# language features to further reduce boilerplate and opportunities for error.*

 ## Plays well with Godot 4.x!